jhess/Text-Translation-and-Sentiment-Analysis-using-BERT-Training-and-Optimization/README.md

 # Text Translation and Sentiment Analysis using Transformer Training and Optimization

-This project uses a MarianMTModel Transformer "Helsinki-NLP" model from HuggingFace's model library to translate French and Spanish text to English.
+This project uses a MarianMTModel Transformer "Helsinki-NLP" model from Hugging Face's model library to translate French and Spanish text to English.
 It uses the "distilbert-base-uncased" transformer that is subsequently optimized to perform sentiment analysis on the translated text.

 ## Table of Contents
 - [Installation](#installation)